ing-bank/prometheus-scenarios/promql/docs/chapter4/01 - Summary And Histogram.md

 what's the number in the given set of data that is greater than X percent of the values in the set.
 For example, you need to find the 0.2 quantile to know the value in a set that is greater than 20% of the values in the set.

 You can use both histograms and summaries to calculate quantiles.
-The main consideration is that summaries are more expensive for the client.
+Summaries determine the quantiles on the client, but the given quantiles cannot be aggregated anymore.
+Histograms let the server do more work for determining a quantile, but they can be aggregated.
 See the [Prometheus documentation](https://prometheus.io/docs/practices/histograms/#quantiles) for more details.

 ## Summary
-Summary metrics are used to track the size of events.
-Usually, how long they take (e.g. a request-response duration).
+Summary metrics are used to track the values of events.
+For API monitoring you will often see this for a request-response duration.
 It consists of two counters, and some optional gauges.
 Mind that these are **all different metrics** even though they belong to the same summary.
 The two counters are named after the summary with the suffix *_count* and *_sum*.